 Hotel – Radisson Blu to see the Sunrise

 In Fujairah, you can choose to camp on the beach by snoopy island or stay in one of the hotel resorts.
-We were not prepared for camping, so we checked in at Radisson Blu.
+Since Payam and I were not prepared for camping we checked in at Radisson Blu.

 This luxury 5-star hotel has access to the beach and offers picture-perfect views of the sunrise, which we woke up for at 5.30am.
 It was so worth it!
 After taking a few photos we went for an early morning swim in the warm water and paused for a while to enjoy the moment.

-Extra: We were upgraded (“because it was our first time in the hotel”) and stayed in the hotel apartment instead of the standard room!
+Extra: The hotel upgraded us (“because it was our first time in the hotel”) and therefore we stayed in the hotel apartment instead of the standard room!
+Lucky!

 Snorkelling / Diving in Fujairah

 At the end of the beach attached to the hotel resort is a dive centre where you can book a snorkelling or diving tour around a small island in the ocean.
-All equipment was provided and went out on a boat at 11am.
+The dive centre provided us with all equipment we needed and at at 11am we went out on the ocean.
 If you don’t want to pay 170AED (40€) for the tour you can drive to snoopy island and snorkel there, like I did in 2016:

 Day 4: Hatta – Dubai

-There is only one hotel located directly in Hatta: The Fort Hotel.
+It is important to know that there is only one hotel located directly in Hatta: The Fort Hotel.
 It is quite expensive to stay there; we paid 490AED (110€) for the night including a delicious breakfast.
-The rooms are like little bungalows and offer amazing views on the surrounding mountains.
+The rooms are like little bungalows and offer amazing views of the surrounding mountains.
 You can smoke a shisha by the pool and sip cocktails at the bar with live music.
 The service is seriously amazing and we loved our stay.

 There are a few points of interest in Hatta, the most important one being Hatta Dam.
 You have beautiful views on the clear water surrounded by the golden mountains.
 Unfortunately, you can’t swim in the dam, but you can rent a kayak and paddle around from 10.30am.
 The kayak place is closed on Mondays and Tuesdays though, and since we arrived on a Monday we couldn’t paddle.
 I want to go back to do it!